-Using artificial elongation complexes to assay cotranscriptional events
+Using artificial elongation complexes to assay cotranscriptional capping

-Artificial elongation complexes can be used to dissect cotranscriptional events.
-Here we provide an example that measures the effect of TFIIH-dependent phosphorylation of the Pol II CTD on cotranscriptional RNA capping.
-In this experiment, we measure the extent of cotranscriptional capping as a function of capping enzyme concentration (5, 15 and 45 ng per reaction) and time (1, 2 and 4 minutes).

-Follow the procedure described in steps 1.2.1 through 1.5.5 to prepare washed elongation complexes containing radiolabeled 23mers.
-Scale up 13-fold to generate a total of 390 µl of washed elongation complexes, which is enough for 12 reactions + 1 extra.
+Scale up the procedure described in steps 1.2.1 through 1.5.5 13-fold to generate a total of 390 µL of washed elongation complexes complexes containing radiolabeled 23mers.
+This is enough for 12 reactions + 1 extra.

 Pol II CTD phosphorylation

-Place the tube containing washed elongation complexes in the magnetic rack for 2 minutes, remove the supernatant, and resuspend beads in 390 µl of BTB supplemented with 1 µl of 1.5 mM ATP.
+Place the tube containing washed elongation complexes in the magnetic rack for 2 min, remove the supernatant, and resuspend beads in 390 µL of BTB supplemented with 1 µL of 1.5 mM ATP.

 Prepare two new tubes, labeled +H and -H, respectively.
-To the tube labeled +H add 3 µl of ~300 ng/µl TFIIH, and to the tube labeled -H add 9 µl of 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/ml bovine serum albumin.
+To the tube labeled +H add 3 µL of ~300 ng/µL TFIIH, and to the tube labeled -H add 9 µL of 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/mL bovine serum albumin.

 NOTE: We typically use TFIIH purified from rat liver, but we have obtained similar results using ~0.6 µg/reaction of commercially-available recombinant Cdk7/Cyclin H/MAT1 (CAK, which is the kinase module from TFIIH).
 See Materials for information.

-Add 90 µl of the washed elongation complexes from step 2.2.1 to the tube labeled +H and 270 µl of washed elongation complexes to the tube labeled -H.
+Add 90 µL of the washed elongation complexes from step 2.2.1 to the tube labeled +H and 270 µL of washed elongation complexes to the tube labeled -H.

-Incubate 10 minutes at 30 °C.
+Incubate 10 min at 30 °C.

-Place sample in magnetic rack for 2 minutes.
-To remove excess nucleotides and unbound protein, wash elongation complexes in +H and -H reactions with 90 µl or 270 µl of wash buffer, respectively.
+Place sample in magnetic rack for 2 min.
+To remove excess nucleotides and unbound protein, wash elongation complexes in +H and -H reactions with 90 µL or 270 µL of wash buffer, respectively.

 RNA capping

-Resuspend elongation complexes in the tube labeled +H in 87 µl of capping mix (BTB supplemented with 50 µM GTP (Table 10).
-Resuspend elongation complexes in the tubel labeled -H in 348 µl of capping mix.
+Resuspend elongation complexes in the tube labeled +H in 87 µL of capping mix (BTB supplemented with 50 µM GTP (Table 10).
+Resuspend elongation complexes in the tubel labeled -H in 348 µL of capping mix.

 Prepare 4 new tubes labeled 5 ng CE+H, 5 ng CE, 15 ng CE, 45 ng CE.

-Dilute capping enzyme (CE) into 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/ml bovine serum albumin to prepare solutions containing 5 ng CE/µl, 15 ng CE/µl, or 45 ng CE/µl and dispense 3 µl of the appropriate solution into each of the 4 tubes.
+Dilute capping enzyme (CE) into 20 mM HEPES-NaOH pH 7.9, 20% glycerol, 100 mM KCl, 1 mM EDTA, 0.5 mg/mL bovine serum albumin to prepare solutions containing 5 ng CE/µL, 15 ng CE/µL, or 45 ng CE/µL and dispense 3 µL of the appropriate solution into each of the 4 tubes.

-Prepare 12 new tubes with 94 µl of stop buffer (2.1.1) added to each.
+Prepare 12 new tubes with 94 µL of stop buffer (2.1.1) added to each.

-Start each capping reaction by adding 87 µl of elongation complex treated with TFIIH or not to labeled tubes containing capping enzyme.
+Start each capping reaction by adding 87 µL of elongation complex treated with TFIIH or not to labeled tubes containing capping enzyme.
 Incubate at 30 °C in a heat block.

-After 1, 2, or 4 minutes, stop reactions by transferring 30 µl of each reaction mixture to tubes containing 94 µl of stop buffer.
+After 1, 2, or 4 min, stop reactions by transferring 30 µL of each reaction mixture to tubes containing 94 µL of stop buffer.
 Purify and analyze reaction products as described in section 3.

 RNA purification and analysis

-RNA products are separated from protein and magnetic beads during phenol:chloroform extraction, precipitated with alcohol, washed, and subjected to electrophoresis by denaturing Urea-PAGE.
-Gels are exposed to a phosphorscreen and analyzed using a phosphorimager.

 Purify RNA

-Incubate reaction products in stop buffer for 20 minutes at room temperature.
+Incubate reaction products in stop buffer for 20 min at room temperature.

 NOTE: Pausing point.
-We have kept samples in this buffer up to 4 hours without loss or degradation of RNA.
+We have kept samples in this buffer up to 4 h without loss or degradation of RNA.